CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

       ![](media/policy17.png)

-18. At the prompt, enter the following powershell command to retrieve all the resouces with the specified tags.
-Observe the tagname and tagvalue under each resource in output section.
+18. At the prompt, enter the following PowerShell command to retrieve all the resources with the specified tags.
+Observe the tagname and tagvalue under each resource in the output section.

    ```
    Get-AzResource -ResourceGroupName "wafprod" -TagName "environment" -TagValue "production"